 Exhibition opening reception Thursday, November 15, 5-7 pm (UCSB Library Sunrise Room, 1st Floor, Mountain Side).

 All photos are from UCSB Library’s University Archives Photographs collection UArch 112.
 These and other photographs from University Archives can be located digitally in the Alexandria Digital Research Library (ADRL), UCSB Library’s home for digital research materials.
 We are continually adding content to ADRL, including images, text, streamed media, and numeric and spatial data.
 When complete, this comprehensive digital library will provide access to millions of hidden objects from UCSB Library’s collections.

-This exhibition was curated by Sarah Case and Nora Kassner (Department of History), with the support of Duncan Mellichamp, Founding Faculty member, Chemical Engineering (1966); Trustee (2003); and Honorary Alumnus (2009), UCSB Library, and John Majewski, Michael Douglas Dean of Humanities and Fine Arts.
+This exhibition was curated by Sarah Case, Managing Editor, The Public Historian, and Continuing Lecturer, History, and Nora Kassner, graduate student in History, with the support of Duncan Mellichamp, Founding Faculty member, Chemical Engineering (1966); Trustee (2003); and Honorary Alumnus (2009), UCSB Library, and John Majewski, Michael Douglas Dean of Humanities and Fine Arts.